-Jeff Bezos made waves this week when he said that investors should “take a seat,” and that Amazon would be ploughing all its profits into COVID-19-related investments.
+Jeff Bezos made waves in 2020 when he said that investors should “take a seat,” and that Amazon would be ploughing all its profits into COVID-19-related investments.
 Cue investors fainting, an immediate 5% stock price downturn.
 But Amazon’s approach is entirely to be expected: in what universe would Amazon NOT invest to meet a new opportunity?

 In the first Bezos letter to shareholders in 1997, Bezos said: “We believe that a fundamental measure of our success will be the shareholder value we create over the long term… We will continue to make investment decisions in light of long-term market leadership considerations rather than short-term profitability considerations or short-term Wall Street reactions… We will make bold rather than timid investment decisions where we see a sufficient probability of gaining market leadership advantages.”